rue/code-guidelines/Design an hypermedia(REST) api.md

 ## <a name="intro"/>Introduction</a>

 This guide should describe most of what REST is and its purpose.
 This is by no means an authoritative source and will be subject to change during time.
-	REst aims at making the machines be able to talk to each other without the need of human (coder) intervention.
+REST aims at making the machines be able to talk to each other without the need of human (coder) intervention.
 It standardizes the interactions between them.
 With rpc you need to know in advance all the method with their parameters and return types for the client to be able to talk to the server.
 The communication is so different from service to service that a programmer has to code the interaction between it's client and every services.

 ## <a name="doc"/>Available REST documentations</a>